 Small children are dependent on their parents to care for them, and when they can't trust that they will always receive the care they need, they will learn that the world is full of danger.
 Children who don't feel safe at home can become anxious, because they will have an intensified fight or flight response.

 Meeting our children's needs, and making them feel safe, is not spoiling them!

-The basic idea with Attachment Parenting is that the parent becomes a secure base from which the child can move with confidence to explore the world.
+The basic principle behind Attachment Parenting is that the parent becomes a secure base from which the child can move with confidence to explore the world.